arthurbnu/dev-lab/README.md

 To create a new Quizz, just add a new md file in the content folder
 - copy paste an example file in content/quizz
 - fill the file with your own sparql request and settings (game template, topic, title, options..)
-- easily create your sparql query on https://query.wikidata.org/
+- Tip : easily create your sparql query on https://query.wikidata.org/